AlbertoIHP/nodejsamazingenerator/README.md

-	Then the model will be created at the path `src/api/mymodelname/mymodelname.model.js` and the migration will be stored at `migrations` folder as `timestamp-create-mymodelname-model.js`.
-There modify the **.models bug**, add the **modelAttribute standard function** to load the migration as follow example:
+	Then the model will be created at the path `src/api/mymodelname/mymodelname.model.js` and the migration will be stored at `migrations` folder as `timestamp-create-mymodelname-model.js`:
 	```javascript
 	'use strict'